Helping Your Child Learn the Importance of Saving, Giving and Spending

 The 40% is what we call the discretionary piece.
 Though D is still too young to need discretionary spending, I believe when he gets older, 40% of what he either earns or is given should be determined by him.
 Maybe he will choose to save that money (great!) or maybe he’ll use it to buy something he wants.
 Either way, I am trying to equip him with the right mentality that he shouldn’t just spend everything he receives as a gift.
 Half of it has to be saved, and some of can be used for fun.

-In the end D said that he wanted to help animals so together we chose the San Francisco SPCA, that he wanted to give money to our Church, and that he wanted to help the Tim Tebow Foundation. * It’s important to let your child choose for themselves to whom they want to give because it teaches them that they have a choice over where their money will be spent, even if not over the amount.
+In the end, D chose three different charities.
+It’s important to let your child choose for themselves to whom they want to give because it teaches them they have a choice over where their money will be spent, even if not over the amount.

 Remember that many of these values that you instill in your child from an early age will stay with them their whole lives, so start talking about money now!